This article is reviewed regularly (on a monthly basis) by Wego’s editorial team to ensure that the content is up to date & accurate.

 Centres for follow-up testing

-Follow-up testing for those in home quarantine after arriving from countries on the Green List can be done free of cost at the following SEHA drive-through centres.
+Follow-up testing for those in-home quarantine can be done free of cost at the following SEHA drive-through centres:

 Abu Dhabi City: